PunkUnicorn/The-Return-of-Tom-Thumb/Character - The Knight/The Knight - Character Arc.md

 # Character Arc

-As the story progresses The Knight becomes unencumbered, gradually on his own terms, reviewing each cut case by case.
+As the story progresses The Knight becomes unencumbered.
+This will happen as a combination of:

+ * Gradually on his own terms

+   Reviewing each cut case by case.
 The review is different as the story progresses depending on The Knights Perspective.

+ * Things break
+ * Dropped of fell off an over-packed rucksack
+ * Stolen lol
+ * Anything else